GNiesp/godot-tips-n-tricks/README.md

   - **compile time safe** - usage of typing & assetions make bugs occur on game's launch
   - **modular** - each module affects only it's state

+### Data-driven design
+Nodes shouldn't (in most cases) rely on each other when it comes to data.
+Instead they should subscribe to values of a separate Resource which works as SSOT.
+That way nodes are independent of each other and can be easily detached or attached to node tree.

 ### Folders
 Each scene + script should be moved into separate folder.
 Purpose of preexisting folders: